-Diana Wall is a University Distinguished Professor, and the director of the School of Global Environmental Sustainability.Diana Wall, a Colorado State University professor in the Department of Biology and director of the School of Global Environmental Sustainability
+Diana Wall is a University Distinguished Professor, and the director of the School of Global Environmental Sustainability.Diana Wall, a Colorado State University professor in the Department of Biology and director of the School of Global Environmental Sustainability, was inducted into the California Academy of Sciences on Oct.
+10.

 The esteemed soil ecologist, also recognized as a University Distinguished Professor, will join more than 400 other distinguished scientists who have made scientific contributions to natural sciences.
 She was nominated by colleagues and then selected by the academy’s board of trustees.
 Wall joins 16 other scientists inducted this year, including Oregon State University’s Jane Lubchenco, one of the world’s most highly cited ecologists.